aws-samples/backup-recovery-with-aws-backup/README.md

 You need to select a AWS home account and AWS home region where the solution will be deployed.
 This includes the CodeCommit repository, CodePipeline,  and related AWS resources to support deployment and management.

-CodePipeline will orchestrate deployment and management of the solution components to the AWS Accounts in your AWS Organization that you want to backup.
+CodePipeline will orchestrate deployment and management of the solution components to all the AWS Organization Member accounts specified in your AWS Backup policies (i.e. KMS Key, Backup Vault, AWS Backup Service Role)

-### Enable Self-Managed StackSet Administration
+### 1. Enable Self-Managed StackSet Administration

 You need to grant [self-managed stackset permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html) so that the management account can use stacksets to deploy / manage solution components across multiple regions within the account.